C3BI-pasteur-fr/python-course-1/source/Creating_and_Calling_Functions.rst

 name in a list of names, starting from the given starting index and using an algorithm that assumes the list is already sorted.

-The first one is bad because the name gives no clue as to what will be found, and its parameters (presumably) indicate the required types (list, string, integer) without indicating what they mean.
+* The first one is bad because the name gives no clue as to what will be found, and its parameters (presumably) indicate the required types (list, string, integer) without indicating what they mean.

-The second one is bad because the function name describes the algorithm originally used—it might have been changed since.
+* The second one is bad because the function name describes the algorithm originally used—it might have been changed since.
 This may not matter to users of the function, but it will probably confuse maintainers if the name implies a linear search, but the algorithm implemented has been changed to a binary search.

-The third one is good be
+* The third one is good be
   cause the function name says what is returned,and the parameter namesclearly indicate what is expected.

 None of the functions have any way of indicating what happens if the name isn’t found do they return, say, -1, or do they raise an exception?
 Somehow such information needs to be documented for users of the function.

-We can add documentation to any function by using a docstring this is simply a string that comes immediately after the def line, and before the function’s code proper begins.
+There is several possibilities to document python code.
+For simple and small project, we can add documentation to any function by using a docstring this is simply a string that comes immediately after the def line, and before the function’s code proper begins.
 For example, here is the shorten() function we saw earlier, but this time reproduced in full: ::